Navigating the Unknowns: Family Support Podcasts

 Families experience joys and challenges.
 During times of crisis, the challenges may feel overwhelming.
 This podcast series offers expert information, tips, and resources for navigating family stress and strengthening family relationships.

 In this episode, Dr. Isaiah Pickens explores strategies parents can use for supporting, empowering, and honoring older teenagers in their home that are experiencing loss.
-Adolescents are at a unique developmental stage that can be especially challenging when their opportunities are limited, and special dreams lost due to COVID-19.
+Adolescents are at a unique developmental stage that can be especially challenging when their opportunities are limited, and special dreams are lost due to outside forces.

 Dr. Pickens, a clinical psychologist and founder of iOpening Enterprises, a professional development and media company that helps people and organizations use psychological science to unlock their potential.
 He is also an Assistant Director at the National Center for Child Traumatic Stress.